flowx-ai/docs-flowx/docs/building-blocks/node/message-events/message-throw-intermediate-event.md

 **Why it is important?** The Message Throw Intermediate Event is important because it allows different parts of a process to communicate and share information with each other.
 :::

-## Configuring a Message Throw Event
+## Configuring a Message Throw Intermediate Event

 A Message Throw Intermediate Event is an event in a process where a message is sent to trigger a communication or action with another part of the process (can be correlated with a catch event).
 It represents the act of throwing a message to initiate a specific task or notification.
 The event creates a connection between the sending and receiving components, allowing information or instructions to be transmitted.
 Once the message is thrown, the process continues its flow while expecting a response or further actions from the receiving component.